 Small Dog Syndrome

 Lastly, socialization plays a crucial role in acclimating your dog to the world around them, and it gives them a chance to learn how to interact with others (human and canine.)
-Failure to socialize your dog properly, however, can cause problems.
+Failure to socialize your dog correctly, however, can cause problems.

 Conclusion / Summary